rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 In summary, under these definitions:

+- A `Nonlocal` instance caches a relative stack location of a nonlocal variable for compiling upvalues
 - `Scope` manages the mapping of a variable name to the `Variable` register number within a single scope
-- A `Nonlocal` instance references a relative stack location of a nonlocal variable for compiling upvalues
 - `Variables` maintains all the nested scopes for a function during compilation and caches all the nonlocal references.
 It also keeps a reference to a parent nesting function if there is one, in order to handle lexically scoped